 As Gundersen looked for additional low-cost or no-cost ways to reduce energy consumption, one of the areas they considered was the cooling system.
 A process called chiller/tower optimization led to quick paybacks.

 During this retrocommissioning effort, staff reprogrammed the electrical system controls that monitor the temperature in the building.
 By doing so, the fan in the cooling tower interacts with the chiller.
 The two components run at the setting that is the most efficient based on outside conditions at the time, such as temperature and humidity.

 When Gundersen reprogrammed the chiller/tower in one building, they immediately saw approximately $13,500 in annual savings and reduced their energy use by about 225,000 kilowatt (kW) hours.
 Once Gundersen determined chiller/tower optimization worked, the system was replicated in all Gundersen campus buildings with chilled water systems.
 The change reduced electricity consumption for cooling the campus by about 1.1 million kW hours per year, reducing costs by approximately $65,000 annually.

 Infrastructure investment leads to significant energy savings

 When Gundersen Health System needed to replace an aging chiller and three cooling towers, the project team saw it as an opportunity to save energy.
 When the project team researched replacement options, they opted for the energy efficiency of a chiller, cooling towers and chilled water pumps.

-While not the original intent of the project, the opportunistic infrastructure investment was one of the health system's biggest energy conservation measures in 2009.
+While not the original intent of the project, the opportunistic infrastructure investment was one of the health system's biggest energy conservation measures.
 It led to a reduction of 800,000 kW hours a year - about 2 percent of the organization's total electricity use - saving the organization about $70,000 in electricity charges annually.

 In addition, the new chiller and cooling towers have added capacity, which allows for cooling of both hospital buildings and the data center.